auraphp/Aura.Sql/README.md

   in the codebase.

 Setting the _Profiler_ into the _ExtendedPdo_ instance is optional.
-Once it it set, you can activate and deactivate it as you wish using the `Profiler::setActive()` method.
+Once it is set, you can activate and deactivate it as you wish using the `Profiler::setActive()` method.
 When not active, query profiles will not be retained.